Section 8 Program Details

 Rental Search

-Once your family has been issued a Housing Choice Voucher by the Housing Authority, you can search the private rental market in your community for a housing unit that is decent, safe and sanitary according to Housing Quality Standards (HQS) established by HUD and the local Housing Authority.
+Once your family has been issued a Housing Choice Voucher, you can search the private rental market in your community for a housing unit that is decent, safe and sanitary according to Housing Quality Standards (HQS) established by HUD.

 View the HUD booklet "A Good Place to Live!" to guide you in finding a unit that meets these standards.